local-first-web/auth/README.md

 ## What

-Taco exposes a single `Team` class.

-You get a `Team` object back that wraps the signature chain and encapsulates the team's members, devices, and roles.
+Taco exposes a `Team` class, which wraps the signature chain and encapsulates the team's members, devices, and roles.
 This object can also use the public keys embedded in the signature chain, along with the user's own secret keys, to provide encryption, decryption, signatures, and signature verification within the team.